 The decision to restrict the number of refugees arriving in Mytilini has left hundreds stranded in the north of the island and in need of emergency food and water distributions.
 Hundreds more, including many young children, are walking the 40-mile route south themselves.

 On Sunday, the IRC responded to the acute crisis stepping in to provide food and water to refugees on the road to Mytilini and arranging emergency buses to safely transport walking refugees to the capital.
 This in addition to providing regular information and water and sanitation services in the Kara Tepe transit camp.

 With no government agencies present to support the thousands of new arrivals, the relief effort has quickly become overwhelmed with the massive influx of people.

 "The arrival of upward of 4,000 refugees on the island Saturday and more on Sunday has pushed all responding to the crisis beyond the breaking point.
 We’re seeing four times the number of refugees arriving on Lesbos than were arriving for all of Greece for most of the summer.
 What the collective relief effort has been doing for months is no longer enough.
 The well-being of arriving refugees now more than ever must be called into serious question,” said Kirk Day, International Rescue Committee’s Emergency Field Director on Lesbos.

 The IRC is calling for:

 - At least two more ferries to be sent to Lesbos every day for the next two weeks to take refugees to the mainland.
 This would address the backlog of refugees on the island.

-- A transit center to be established in the north of the island in order to regulate refugee flow to the south, which would help organizations like the IRC to provide consistent and reliable assistance at or near the immediate point of arrival for refugees.
+- A transit centre to be established in the north of the island in order to regulate refugee flow to the south, which would help organisations like the IRC to provide consistent and reliable assistance at or near the immediate point of arrival for refugees.